LeBlue/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

    .. group-tab:: Bluetooth

-      The sample application comes in two bluetooth flavours: a normal one and a tiny one for resource constrained bluetooth devices.
+      The sample application comes in three bluetooth flavours: a normal one, a tiny one for resource constrained bluetooth devices and one with only authenticated access.

       To build the normal bluetooth sample: